 So this one, you get a $45 discount, which is a nice benefit to customers.
 And I think that’s something they could make more evident here, because if I didn’t click on any of these options, I’d have no idea that I could get these at a discount.
 And if I was planning to purchase a carry-on right now and maybe get a checked bag in the future, I’m seeing that if I buy these as a set right now, and I can get a discount, it might nudge me to actually get the check bag earlier than I’d planned.

 Then when we add to cart, so another way that Away increases average order values, they have some add-on items here in the cart.
-So they have things like urban sleeve packing cubes.
-So things that most people buying luggage are probably going to need.
-So these are some lower priced products that you can quickly just add to your cart.
+So they have things like urban sleeve packing cubes that most people buying luggage are probably going to need.
+These are some lower priced products that you can quickly just add to your cart.

 Those are the three examples of product bundling.
-So hopefully you’ve got some ideas to trip on your site.
+So hopefully you’ve got some ideas to try on your site.